beyond-sharepoint/sp-angular-webpack/README.md

 ``` bash
 # start the server
 $ npm start
 ```

-You'll be able to open a browser to http://localhost:8080 and view the samples that use data from your SharePoint web.
+At this point a browser will be opened to the sample app.

+> Note: While this starter will work for SharePoint on-prem, additional steps need to be taken.